vegaprotocol/documentation/docs/node-operators/network_restarts.md

 ### Step 0: Edit configuration

-You can prepare you configuration but you may not want to update your mainnet node with these before it's stopped.
+You can prepare your configuration but you may not want to update your mainnet node with the configuration before it's stopped.

 #### Add the tendermint public key to your nodewallet